 - Who will be the guardian of your children in terms of their day-to-day care?

-- Who is the trustee– who manages your children’s inheritance while they are minors?
+- Who will be the trustee--that is, who manages your children’s inheritance while they are minors?

 - How old would you like your children to be when the trust expires and they start to manage their inheritance independently?